Regularity and completeness of half-Lie groups: Half-Lie groups

 We start by introducing the central objects of the present article, half-Lie groups: \begin{definition}[Half-Lie groups] A right (left) \emph{half-Lie group} is a smooth manifold, possibly infinite dimensional, whose underlying topological space is a topological group, such that right (left) translations are smooth.
 We shall speak of Hilbert, Banach, Fr\'echet, etc. half-Lie groups to designate the nature of the modeling vector space.
 A \emph{homomorphism} of half-Lie groups is a smooth group homomorphism. \end{definition}

-Lie groups are exactly those right half-Lie groups, which are also left half-Lie groups (with smooth inversion if there is no implicit function theorem available).
+Lie groups are both right half-Lie groups and left half-Lie groups with smooth multiplication and inversion.
 Every finite-dimensional half-Lie group is a Lie group by a result of Segal~\cite{segal1946topological}.
 Every Banach half-Lie group with uniformly continuous multiplication is already a Banach Lie group.
 This can be seen as a solution of Hilbert's 5th problem in infinite dimensions, due to Birkhoff~\cite{birkhoff1938analytical} and Enflo~\cite{enflo1969topological}, see also~\cite{benyamini1998geometric}.
 Marquis and Neeb \cite{MarquisNeeb18} have collected a long list of examples of half-Lie groups.
 We next present two important special cases.

 \begin{example}[Diffeomorphism groups] The main motivating examples for the present investigation of half-Lie groups are diffeomorphism groups with finite regularity.
 These appear naturally in shape analysis~\cite{younes2019shapes,srivastava2016functional,bauer2014overview} and mathematical fluid dynamics~\cite{arnold1998topological,ebin1970groups,kolev2017local}.
 If $(M,g)$ is a finite-dimensional compact Riemannian manifold or an open Riemannian manifold of bounded geometry, then the diffeomorphism group $\Diff_{H^s}(M)$ of Sobolev regularity $s>\dim(M)/2 +1$ is a half-Lie group.
 Likewise, the groups $\Diff_{W^{s,p}}(M)$ for $s>\dim(M)/p +1$ and $\Diff_{C^k}(M)$ for $1\le k <\infty$ are half-Lie groups.
 However, they are not Lie groups because left multiplication is non-smooth. \end{example}